St0neHunter/st0nehunter.github.io/README.md

-# stonehunter2020.github.io
+# Stone Hunter
-A site just about me ;).
+A site a made for no reason